 • Related evidence at the household level in terms of mortgage choice, see Koijen, Van Hemert, and Van Nieuwerburgh (2009).

 • Where is the credit cycle today?
-Lots of high-yield debt issuance.
+Expansion from 2009-2019 witnessed lots of high-yield debt issuance.
 Lots of "covenant-lite" debt issuance.